 Even a rather simple manufacturing process can have thousands of points of failure including design problems, quality defects, business process defects, poor manufacturability, and much more.
 The Monitor Incidents dashboards in the Incident Management for Internal Manufacturing solution provides critical metrics enabling you to determine the most important issues quickly by drilling into the details to track assignments, due dates, issue resolution status, and more.
 The real-time visibility provided by the dashboards enables managers to spot issues that have not been assigned, issues that are falling behind, and which team member has the next step in the resolution process.
 The By Site panel on the Monitor Incidents dashboard enables managers to identify manufacturing sites with the most issues and assign more resources to investigate what is behind the high issue count.

 Left unresolved, even the smallest issues can negatively compound and lead to greater manufacturing disruptions, so it is critical to examine sites with growing incident counts.
 APT-SCIM retains a complete history of resolved issues to support continuous improvement efforts.
 Combining continuous improvement methodologies such as the Six Sigma DMAIC methodology with APT-SCIM’s systematic approach to issue management helps Six Sigma teams identify problematic processes that may be leading to recurring issues.
-With this powerful combination, organizations using APT-SCIM have reduced recurring issues by 50% and manufacturing disruptions by as much as 97%.
+With this powerful combination, organizations using APT-SCIM have reduced recurring issues up to 50% and manufacturing disruptions by as much as 97%.
 The result is a more agile and resilient supply chain that enables manufacturers to respond more to changing market dynamics.
-Most importantly, with a more agile manufacturing operation and fewer disruptions, APT-SCIM users were able to improve customer delivery performance by 82%.
+Most importantly, with a more agile manufacturing operation and fewer disruptions, APT-SCIM users were able to improve customer delivery performance by as much as 82%.